Energy Scaling Laws for Diffusion Models: Quantifying Compute in Image Generation: Methodology

 \subsection{Energy Scaling Law Formulation}

 We propose an energy scaling law inspired by Kaplan's approach, relating energy consumption $E$ to computational complexity (FLOPs) and key hardware and model configuration factors.
+In this work, we focus specifically on the dynamic energy consumption of the GPU, which represents the primary variable cost for large-scale model inference.
 Classifier-free guidance, floating-point precision, GPU architecture, and image resolution are incorporated as additive terms in a log-linear regression model, with FLOPs serving as the primary predictor of compute-bound energy usage.
+This log-linear formulation corresponds to a multiplicative scaling law in the original (linear) space, where energy scales as a power law in FLOPs, with hardware and configuration factors acting as multiplicative modifiers.